Tenzing Norgay Bus Terminus

-The Tenzing Norgay Central Bus Terminus is the one of the largest and most important bus terminal in North Bengal.
+The Tenzing Norgay Central Bus Terminus is one of the largest and most important bus terminals in North Bengal.
 It is located on Hill Cart Road, Siliguri, District Darjeeling, adjacent to the Siliguri Junction railway station, about 6 kilometers from New Jalpaiguri Railway Station.
-Both State owned North Bengal State Transport Corporation (NBSTC) buses and private buses ply from here.
-The Terminus is named after the famous Nepali mountaineer Tenzing Norgay who was a resident of the Darjeeling District.
+Both state owned North Bengal State Transport Corporation (NBSTC) buses and private buses ply from here.
+The terminus is named after Nepali mountaineer Tenzing Norgay who was a resident of the Darjeeling District and was one of the two mountaineers to have reached the summit of Mount Everest for the first time in histor.

 In August 2017 the state government announced its plan to shift the private buses operations to a proposed new site nearby and upgrade the terminus to international standards.

+International bus service

+From the year of 2022 Greenline Paribahan (NBSTC) operated bus service is available from Siliguri (India) to Kathmandu (Nepal) daily, also BRTC, Shyamoli Paribahan operated daily bus is available from Siliguri to Dhaka (Bangladesh), Bhutan bus service also available from Siliguri to Phuntsholing (Bhutan).